Festival volunteering in 2022

 If you choose to claim your travel expenses, you’ll be able to do so after the festival, and these will be paid by BACS (directly into your bank account).
-If you travel by public transport you will need to provide us with receipts when claiming your expenses.
+If you travel by public transport you'll need to provide us with receipts when claiming your expenses.
 If you travel by car, the person driving will need to claim expenses for any other WaterAid volunteers in the car that wish to claim, and reimburse them accordingly.
 If you are the driver, you will need to tell us your to/from locations, mileage and the names of any WaterAid volunteers travelling in your car that you are claiming on behalf of.

 You will be able to claim your travel expenses after the festival using an online expenses form.

-WaterAid volunteers will either be provided with: a) vouchers to use at the onsite crew café, or b) an expense allowance, towards a meal on the days you have a shift at the festival (to be reimbursed after the festival).
+Volunteers will either be provided with: a) vouchers to use at the onsite crew café, or b) an expense allowance, towards a meal on the days you have a shift at the festival (to be reimbursed after the festival).
 We will confirm the individual arrangements for food and expenses with you for each festival you are attending.

-At the festival: Roles and shifts
+At the festival: roles and shifts

-Many of our roles involve the provision of water, sanitation and hygiene services at festivals as this helps us raise awareness of these global issues as well as vital funds!
+Many of our roles involve the provision of water, sanitation and hygiene services at festivals, as this helps us raise awareness of these global issues as well as vital funds!

 Yes!
 The WaterAid areas are open in all weather conditions and most are outside.
-In some roles there are areas to shelter, but you will be expected to be prepared for all weather, so please bring suitable clothing and footwear (sturdy closed toed comfortable footwear)!
+In some roles there are areas to shelter, but you will be expected to be prepared for all weather, so please bring suitable clothing and footwear (sturdy closed-toed comfortable footwear)!

-At the festival: Camping
+At the festival: camping

-As space at the campsite is limited, we ask that volunteers bring as small a tent as you can manage with, or share a bigger tent with other WaterAid volunteers (i.e. 2 people in a 4 person tent) – we want to make sure all our volunteers have enough space for their tent!
+As space at the campsite is limited, we ask that you bring as small a tent as possible, or share a bigger tent with other WaterAid volunteers (e.g. two people in a four-person tent) – we want to make sure all our volunteers have enough space for their tent!
 Gazebos are not permitted in our camping area.

 No. Unfortunately, we are not permitted these in our designated camping areas.
 As a WaterAid volunteer, you must camp in our campsite.